BonoboPLC/bonoboplc_wiki/retail-agent-invoices.md

 - Due Date; The Due Date displayed on the invoice.
 This notifies the customer on how long they have to settle the invoice.

 ## How can you view invoices for an agent?

+### View Permissions

+By default agents will be able to view invoices for Agents whom are assigned to those agents.

+Please note that the permission "Assign Agents " must be enabled for a Staff account in order for them to be able to view invoices relating to Agent's whom are not assigned to that user.

+[4:34 a.m.]
+Mark Homayoun
+A Staff user 'manages' or is assigned to Sales Agents - for which they may be responsible

+[4:35 a.m.]
+Mark Homayoun
+for example Ms. Karma, you may have one of your assistants assigned to manage Master Sales Agent X, Y and Z,

+[4:35 a.m.]
+Mark Homayoun
+and another of your staff to Manage Sales Agent  W, V

+[4:35 a.m.]
+Mark Homayoun
+in this way - each Staff member, loggin on through the back office, would only have access to the invoices relating to the Agent whom they are managing

+[4:37 a.m.]
+Mark Homayoun
+you can assign a staff to a respective agent in the Agent Detail view  as shown below

 ## How do invoices interact with current limits?